Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 “We are exceeding all expectations.
 We have delivered a hammer blow to the Conservative Party in the blue wall ahead of next year’s general election,” he said.

-But the elections have been branded a “dark day for British democracy” by campaigners opposed to the introduction of photo ID who claimed thousands of people were denied their right to vote.
+But the elections were described as a “dark day for British democracy” by campaigners opposed to the introduction of photo ID, who claimed thousands of people were denied their right to vote.

-The contests were the first to be fought under new rules requiring voters to carry photographic ID and the elections watchdog said some people were turned away from polling stations.
+The contests were the first to be held under new rules requiring voters to carry photographic ID and the elections watchdog said some people were turned away from polling stations.

 An Electoral Commission spokesman said: “We already know from our research that the ID requirement posed a greater challenge for some groups in society and that some people were regrettably unable to vote as a result.